-Put simply, the Crown can be said to be the legal embodiment of executive, legislative, and judicial governance vested in the Queen and exercised in her name.
+Put simply, the Crown can be said to be the legal embodiment of executive, legislative, and judicial governance vested in the King and exercised in his name.
 The Crown also comprises the rule of law together with its institutions.
 It symbolises the defence, police and other services as well as any entity founded under the constitution including those established by the parliament.

 Therefore, when we say ‘under the Crown’ it not only means that we are under both the ultimate authority of the institutions of the Australian state and the Australian constitution, but that we are also protected by the checks and balances that are an inherent part of our monarchical system of governance.

-Because the parliament is established under the Crown, the Queen is the head of the parliament represented by her Governor-General.
-This is why all members of the federal parliament are constitutionally required to swear or affirm allegiance to the Queen as are members of the defence and police services etc.
+Because the parliament is established under the Crown, the King is the head of the parliament represented by her Governor-General.
+This is why all members of the federal parliament are constitutionally required to swear or affirm allegiance to the King as are members of the defence and police services etc.

-The Crown is a permanent entity whereas the wearer, currently Queen Elizabeth II, is not.
+The Crown is a permanent entity whereas the wearer, currently King Charles III, is not.
 This is because someday, whoever is monarch, being mortal, must die whereas the Crown and all of its institutions and appendages, including the parliament, the public service, the judiciary etc., will continue on regardless.

 It was the decision of the Australian people at the referendums of 1899 and 1900 that Australia would have its own system of governance subject only to the will of the Australian people but that we would remain under the Crown of the United Kingdom on the basis that that Crown would be subject solely to the Australian constitution and to no external influence.

-This is why, whereas the Queen is Queen of the United Kingdom, she is separately Queen of fifteen other independent nations which we today call ‘Commonwealth Realms’.
-This means that when a matter peculiar to Australia comes up, the Queen can only listen to advice from her Australian ministers and not from her British ministers or anyone else.
+This is why, whereas the King is King of the United Kingdom, he is separately King of fourteen other independent nations which we today call ‘Commonwealth Realms’.
+This means that when a matter peculiar to Australia comes up, the King can only listen to advice from his Australian ministers and not from his British ministers or anyone else.
 Similarly, with her other realms.
-The Crown in Australia being peculiar to Australia is termed the ‘Australian Crown’ although there has never been a crown-headpiece made specifically for the Queen to wear as Queen of Australia.
+The Crown in Australia being peculiar to Australia is termed the ‘Australian Crown’ although there has never been a crown-headpiece made specifically for the King to wear as King of Australia.

-Because the Queen lives in England, she cannot be present in Australia except when she visits.
-Accordingly, the Australian constitution has made provision for a Governor-General to be appointed by her to act as her representative in and for Australia.
-The Australian prime minister nominates a person he (or she) selects and that nomination is presented to the Queen who then formally appoints that nominee as her Governor-General.
+Because the King lives in the United Kingdom, he cannot be present in Australia except when he visits.
+Accordingly, the Australian constitution has made provision for a Governor-General to be appointed by him to act as his representative in and for Australia.
+The Australian prime minister nominates a person that nomination is presented to the King who then formally appoints that nominee as her Governor-General.

-Once the Queen has appointed a Governor-General he, or she, assumes duties both as the Queen’s and the Crown’s representative as well as being separately empowered by the Australian constitution.
+Once the King has appointed a Governor-General, he or she assumes duties both as the King's and the Crown’s representative as well as being separately empowered by the Australian constitution.
 Whilst the constitution does not mention the term ‘head of state’ the Governor-General can be said to be the executive head of state of Australia as he or she performs all of the duties expected of a head of state under the Westminster system of government.